 Even after 100 years of hard use, soapstone can be re-finished to a new state as though it had just been installed.
 Give us a call if you need any help.
 As a stone care professional we can expertly perform the services needed to repair or restore your soapstone.

-See the full article, Stone Showcase: Soapstone in the Spring 2014 issue of Stone Advisory Magazine.
+See the full article, Stone Showcase: Soapstone in the Spring 2014 issue of Surface Buzz.